raspberrypilearning/monster-mashup/en/step_5.md

   - Try creating a function that joins together the first items in each list.

 ### Functions
 Python functions are like pre-written sets of instructions that you can use by just **calling** the function's name.
-A similar example for a human would be "make a cup of tea".
+A similar example for a human would be “make a cup of tea”.
 You don't need to be told to put the teabag into the pot, then add water, etc. You know you'll need to do that to make tea.
 You can teach Python in the same way.
 Functions are created using `def`, which is short for define.
 They usually **return** something, like that cup of tea!

 ```python
 def my_function():